dean-dalianis/dsit-big-data-management-project/README.md

-# DSIT Big Data Management Project
+# DSIT Big Data Management Final Project

-This is the final project for the Big Data Management course of the Data Science and Information Technologies M.Sc. program at the University of Athens.
+This repository hosts the final project for the **Data Science and Information Technologies M.Sc.** program at the **University of Athens**, demonstrating the implementation of **Apache Spark** for managing large datasets.
+Conducted during the Spring Semester of the 2022-2023 academic year, the project emphasizes on the following key components:

-## Project Description
+1. **RDDs and DataFrames:** We employ **Resilient Distributed Datasets (RDDs)** and *DataFrames** to handle a variety of query challenges, providing a practical application of these data structures in the realm of big data.

+2. **Evaluation of Join Algorithms:** An in-depth evaluation and comparative analysis of various join algorithms are conducted, scrutinizing their performance in different scenarios.

+For this project, we use a comprehensive movie dataset, which includes movie information, ratings, and genres.
+Queries are executed using both the **RDD API** and the **DataFrame/SQL API**, with each instance's execution times carefully recorded for subsequent analysis.

+In this repository, you'll find the source code, the execution outputs, and a thorough report detailing the project's methodology, execution, and findings.
+The project offers insights into big data management and the application of Apache Spark.

 The project description can be found [here](Project.pdf)